MikkelGraugaard/Portfolio/README.md

 # Internship Projects

+## Project 1 - Vessel Performance Analytics
+### Responsible for frontend of the product in Power BI and calculating business measures with DAX

+## Project 2 - Handball Analytics
+### Creating the backend data warehousein SQL, frontend in Power BI and Computer Vision with Python

 # Student Work Projects

 ## Project 3 - Creating business KPI's using VBA and Visualization in Power BI